teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: This command will exit the application immediately.
-All data is saved automatically and will be reloaded upon restart of the application**
+:information_source: This command will exit the application immediately.
+All data is saved automatically and will be reloaded upon restart of the application.

 </div>